 Section 1272(a)(6) of the Code provides rules for the accrual of OID in cases where principal payments on a debt instrument are accelerated because of prepayments on other obligations securing the debt instrument.
-The Notes are not secured by the Reference Pool, nor are principal and interest payments received with respect to the Reference Pool being used to fund payments on the Notes.
-However, the timing of principal payments on the Notes is based on the rate at which scheduled and unscheduled principal payments are received with respect to the Reference Pool.
+The Notes are not secured by the Reference Obligations in the related Loan Group, nor are principal and interest payments received with respect to the Reference Obligations in the related Loan Group being used to fund payments on the Notes.
+However, the timing of principal payments on the Notes is based on the rate at which scheduled and unscheduled principal payments are received with respect to the Reference Obligations in the related Loan Group.
 Thus, although Section 1272(a)(6) of the Code does not technically apply to the Notes, the method for accruing OID that is contained in that provision appears to be a method that appropriately apportions OID over the term of the Notes.
 Consequently, if the Notes are considered to have OID, Fannie Mae intends to apply the tax accounting principles of Section 1272(a)(6) of the Code to the Notes where appropriate, as described in greater detail below.